CRED-CLUB/synth-android/README.md

 - `PitView` and `ElevatedView` are simple Views that can be used to simulate a debossed or embossed neumorphic platform
 -  They are not ViewGroups so ideally they can be used in a `ConstraintLayout` with other Views that are constrained to the `PitView` or `ElevatedView`.
-- To use these freely with your views, `PitDrawable` and `ElevatedDrawable` can be set as background for your Views programatically.
+- To use these freely with your views, `PitDrawable` and `ElevatedDrawable` can be set as background for your Views programmatically.

 ## PitView
 `PitView` shadows can be specified in two ways:
-1. By specifiying a color for the pit, synth will attempt to compute the shadows of the pit
+1. By specifying a color for the pit, synth will attempt to compute the shadows of the pit
 ```xml
 <club.cred.synth.views.PitView
   app:pitColor="@color/pit_color"